 - Student Leadership Model: Student Leadership at William James College is where student voices are heard and growth is made.
 If you are interested in how it is structured please feel free to learn more about their structure and responsibilities.

 - Collaborating with the Dean of Students: If you're interested in support, partnership, sponsorship, or collaboration of any kind with the Dean of Students please read more about the options and timelines to do so.

-The Rainbow Alliance at William James College is a group of students, faculty, and staff who want to provide support for one another, engage in LGBTQ advocacy/awareness, and plan events (for either purpose).
+The Rainbow Alliance at William James College is a group of students who want to provide support for one another, engage in LGBTQIA+ advocacy/awareness, and plan events (for either purpose).

 - create WJC team rosters for club sports

 - discuss clinical topics (i.e. performance enhancement techniques, recovering from injuries, visualization, and how to work with athletes in a clinical setting)

 - review educational material on sports psychology and staying connected with the activities of the Association for Applied Sports Psychology